WARNING: "1 Billion DOT Tokens" on Ethereum — Forensic Analysis of a Suspicious Transaction

 - TX Hash: 0x240seb9a8b2aabf64ed8e1e480d3a7be140cf530dc1e5606cb16671029401109

-- Block: 24868295 (future timestamp: Apr-13-2026 — likely a display error)
+- Block: 24868295 (timestamp appears to be a future date: Apr-13-2026 — likely a display error)

 - From Address: 0xC513E4f5D7a93A1Dd587C4D9f6cc2F52D2F1F8E7